House Rejects Interim Funding Measure Amid Shutdown Concerns

 Former President Donald Trump weighed into the debate, suggesting that Republicans should not shy away from a government shutdown to ensure the passage of the SAVE Act, a legislative priority for him.

 Meanwhile, Senate leaders from both parties expressed concerns about the political fallout of a shutdown.
 Senate Minority Leader Mitch McConnell warned of the political peril ahead of upcoming elections, stating, “One thing you cannot have is a government shutdown.
-It would be politically beyond stupid for us to do that right before the election because certainly we’d get the blame.”
+It would be politically beyond stupid for us to do that right before the election because certainly, we’d get the blame.”

 Frustrations and Political Strategy at Play

 Rep. Chip Roy expressed his frustrations over the missed opportunity to highlight key Republican issues through a strategic government shutdown.
 “We could’ve set up a shutdown fight that had a message.
-We had a chance to pressure the Uniparty (and a two-fer fight to avoid lame duck), but that’s (likely) not going to happen now,” Roy commented.
+We had a chance to pressure the Uniparty (and a two-for fight to avoid lame duck), but that’s (likely) not going to happen now,” Roy commented.

 As tensions mount, Speaker Mike Johnson and his team are reportedly planning a second attempt at passing the combined spending and voting package, hoping to reach a consensus that eluded them in the initial vote.